abdulmakuya/semafree/README.md

-## FundiDesk
+## SemaFree

-If you ever visit the kariakoo market in Tanzania, you must have met "Fundi Simu" who repairs phones for the local people.
-Most fundis
+Ema is went to the hospital in Dar es salaam,and received a really poor customer service,adding to the disrespectful conversation from the attending nurse.
 ![Image](https://github.com/suhan1996/fundidesk/blob/master/IMG_5264.jpg?raw=true)

 ## Problems